-Their estate vineyard is located in the eastern hills of Knights Valley (the neighboring valley just north of the Napa Valley), encompassing both valley floor and hillside land.
-The property ranges in elevation from 300 to 900 feet and approximately half the acreage is planted to a variety of grapes including Sauvignon Blanc, Chardonnay, Petit Verdot, Cabernet Franc and Cabernet Sauvignon.
+Their estate vineyard is located on the western side of Knights Valley (the neighboring valley just north of the Napa Valley), encompassing both valley floor and hillside land.
+The property ranges in elevation from 300 to 900 feet and approximately half the acreage is planted to a variety of grapes including Chardonnay, Sauvignon Blanc, Sémillon, Merlot, Petit Verdot, Cabernet Franc and Cabernet Sauvignon.
 Their “neighbor” is the well-regarded Peter Michael Winery on the other side of the valley and can be seen from Knights Bridge.
 We have ridden our bicycle up the road the leads past their driveway many times – the hillside landscape in this part of Knights Valley is quite varied with many different exposures and soil types.

 The name of their winery ties into their location; Knights from Knights Valley and ‘bridge’ paying homage to a bridge on their property but perhaps more importantly referring the fact they bridge both Sonoma and Napa County.
 They currently make their wines at a custom crush facility just north of the city of Napa.
 By the end of 2021 construction should be completed on both a cave, a winery and a hospitality space.
 We will visit this new space once it is fully open and will update our notes and photographs on this review accordingly.

 In 2015 the partners purchased the old National Bank Building in downtown Calistoga and initially opened up part of the first floor for tastings of Huge Bear Wines (now a discontinued brand).
 This tasting room opened on Valentines Day, 2015.
 This building was built in 1909 – it was very well protected with only one entrance and exit into the entire building (perhaps part of the reason it was never robbed).
-In 2017 Knights Bridge began conducting tastings (by appointment only) in the old bank vault room upstairs.

-Tastings are generally of their current releases of both their Knights Valley Estate produced wines and one or two of their Napa wines.
+Tastings are generally of their current releases focusing on the KB by Knights Bridge brand.
 Collectors can also request tastings specifically for a rare vertical of their To Kalon vintages (with some older To Kalon vintages still available for tastings and purchase bottled under Knights Bridget).
-Knights Bridge tends to age their wines longer then many wineries – their reds can see up to three years in barrel plus up to another 18 months in bottle before they are released.
-A second label is their Pont de Chevalier (meaning Knights Bridge in French).
+Knights Bridge tends to age their wines longer then many wineries.
+As a result, their reds can see up to three years in barrel plus up to another 18 months in bottle before they are released.
+Another label under the same ownership is Pont de Chevalier (meaning Knights Bridge in French).

 The 2013 Knights Bridge Chardonnay, West Block went through full malolactic fermentation – 12 months aging in oak, sur lie (60% new French Oak, the remainder used).
 Shows a pleasing bouquet including aromas of toasted hazelnut, vanilla and citrus blossom.
 Rounded, supple and creamy this wine delivers plenty of flavor – tending to be more tropical and spice oriented – notes of orange marmalade, crème brûlée and a touch of oak spice round out the finish.
 This Chardonnay has some noticeable weight.